-- Students must have a minimum average of four 24-hour periods off over four weeks.
-Note: Official school breaks and holidays should not be counted toward this minimum time-off requirement.
+- Students must have a minimum of four periods of 24 consecutive hours off over four weeks.
+Note: Official WUSM school breaks and holidays should not be counted toward this minimum time-off requirement.
 Weekends that are adjacent to holidays (e.g., Labor Day) are not considered official holidays.

 - Students must not be on overnight call more frequently than every third night.
 Overnight shifts that do not extend a student’s duty hours during the workday, such as those that might occur in Emergency Medicine or Obstetrics, are not included.

 - Students cannot be on call for more than 24 successive hours, with an added period of up to four hours for continuity, educational debriefing, and didactic activities.
 No new patients should be assigned to students after the 24-hour call limit.

-- All third- and fourth-year students will have all official Washington University holidays off, regardless of whether the student's team is on-call or post-call the day of the holiday.
-On the work day directly preceding the holiday, students will be dismissed by 5 p.m., and will not be assigned call duties, or regular clinical duties, until the day following the holiday at the time set forth by the clerkship director, chief resident, or clinical elective director.
+- All students on clinical rotations will have all official Washington University holidays off, regardless of whether the student’s team is on-call or post-call the day of the holiday.
+On the work day immediately preceding the holiday, students will be dismissed by 5 p.m. and will not be assigned call duties or regular clinical duties until the day immediately following the holiday at the time set forth by the clerkship director, chief resident, or clinical elective director.
 In the case of clerkships/rotations with evening or night shifts, an equivalent amount of time off will be provided in as immediate proximity to the holiday as is possible to minimize additional loss of clinical exposure.

-- Individual clerkship directors and directors of clinical rotations may choose to implement duty hour guidelines that are more restrictive than the above.
+- Individual clerkship directors and directors of clinical electives may choose to implement duty hour guidelines that are more restrictive than the above.
 However, duty hours may not exceed the above regulations.

-- If student encounters a duty hour violation, they should discuss it first with the clerkship director or elective course director.
+- If a student has concerns about duty hour violations, they should discuss it first with the clerkship director or director of the clinical elective.
 If the issue is not resolved to satisfaction, they may approach the Associate Dean for Medical Student Education, the Associate Dean for Student Affairs, or the Office of the Ombuds for WUSM.